graphnet-opensafely/job-server/README-GN.md

 The job-server can be started locally with the [local-test.sh](./local-test.sh).
 This file depends on a private `.env.graphnet` file, which is not included int this repository for security reason.
 But these are the environment variables located in this file:

-- ADMIN_USERS - the damin username
+- ADMIN_USERS - the admin username
 - DJANGO_SUPERUSER_USERNAME - see https://docs.djangoproject.com/en/3.2/ref/django-admin/#createsuperuser
 - DJANGO_SUPERUSER_PASSWORD - see https://docs.djangoproject.com/en/3.2/ref/django-admin/#createsuperuser
 - DJANGO_SUPERUSER_EMAIL - see https://docs.djangoproject.com/en/3.2/ref/django-admin/#createsuperuser